learntocloud/learn-to-cloud/phase3/README.md

 # Phase 3: Cloud Platform fundamentals

+## How does this phase apply to Cloud?

-This phase is the longest and for good reason.
+Sometimes people are surprised to see that this phase isn't number 1, though it is the longest and for good reason.
+As a Cloud professional, you will live in a platform, or multiple.
+Everything you build, support, develop, etc, will be on a platform.

+## Which cloud to learn?

 AWS, Azure, GCP, the million dollar question.
-We would rule out GCP because there's already so much content, community, and jobs for AWS and Azure, which are essential when you're getting started.
-AWS or Azure?
-You can't go wrong with either.
+We  rule out GCP ONLY because there's already so much content, community, and jobs for AWS and Azure, which are essential when you're getting started.
+However, if you're still leaning for GCP, go for it.

 Regardless of which one you choose, the fundamentals are the same and our advice is the same.

 Whichever cloud you pick, make sure you create an account and setup some budgets and alerts so you don't wake up to surprises on your bill.
 [Here](https://youtu.be/FZD0s7KE83Y) is how to do it in the Azure portal, and here [AWS](https://www.youtube.com/watch?v=fvz0cphjHjg).

 ## A note on paid cloud learning platforms

 There are platforms out there like [A Cloud Guru](https://acloudguru.com) and [CloudAcademy](https://cloudacademy.com) that you can pay for a monthly or yearly subscription and gain access to content and lab environments for your learning.

 These do help you avoid spending your own money in your own AWS and Azure accounts, which when you're getting started is a good thing.
 Ultimately, if you sign up for one, it's up to you.

-I had a subscription to A Cloud Guru and Linux Academy when I was getting started, my work paid for it though, maybe this is a perk your work can pay for too.
+I (GPS) had a subscription to A Cloud Guru and Linux Academy when I was getting started, my work paid for it though, maybe this is a perk your work can pay for too.

 ## Take a certification

-I personally like cloud certifications, they give you a nice outline to follow in terms of learning.
-However I don't think you need to have every single certification out there.
+We like cloud certifications, they give you a nice outline to follow in terms of learning.
+However we don't think you need to have every single certification out there.

 One or two, plus the Linux, networking, programming, knowledge is plenty and already quite impressive when you're starting off.

 As you grow and want to specialize, certifications are great for up-skilling!